py60800/tuyadump/README.md

 Despite being the result of quick and dirty coding, I found it great for debugging tuya communication.

 Thanks to Erik Montnemery (@emontnemery), tuyadump now supports 3.3 protocol.
+If you encounter any issue, you can try the previous version (branch master).

 # Prerequisites
 Get the keys and ids of the tuya devices : [https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)